sdarlington/sdarlington.github.io/content/posts/2009-06-17-yosemite-animation.md

 It’s at times like these that I feel that I have been short-changed with my [50D](http://www.zx81.org.uk/photography/canon-eos-50d.html).
 Both the model above and below it have a HD video feature and mine does not.
 I’m not one to let these little limitations get in my way though…

-With apologies for the size, here are a bunch of images I took in [Yosemite](http://www.zx81.org.uk/travel/yosemite.html) stitched together into a single animated GIF ((Yes, I’m normally against animated GIFs too, but this was way easier than building a proper movie file.)).
+With apologies for the size, here are a bunch of images I took in [Yosemite](http://www.zx81.org.uk/travel/yosemite.html) stitched together into a single animated GIF[^1].

 Thanks to [Henry](http://www.henrywagner.com/) for the idea.
+[^1]: Yes, I’m normally against animated GIFs too, but this was way easier than building a proper movie file.